 With restoration, oxygen concentrations might have been expected to decrease - or only increase somewhat overall - due to the abundant organic matter that die-off of pasture vegetation that has been released into Project Area waters during the first year and even second year of restoration.
 With high levels of organic matter, bacteria become extremely active and rapidly deplete oxygen levels in overlying waters, particularly during the night, when oxygen stores are not replenished through primary production.
-While pasture vegetation went through multiple stages of die-off in the first year with some die-off in the second year, the effect of this die-off has not been evident in Project Area oxygen concentrations, and, in fact, oxygen levels in Year 2 were almost exactly equivalent to those in Reference Areas.
+While pasture vegetation went through multiple stages of die-off in the first year with some die-off in the second year, the effect of this die-off has not been evident in Project Area oxygen concentrations, and, in fact, median oxygen levels between these two Study Areas after restoration were equivalent from a statistical perspective: 8.27 mg/L in the Project Area and 8.17 mg/L in Reference Areas (Mood Median Test, df=1, Chi Square=0.19, P=0.67).